 Owned and operated by Phil Bottriell, the Property Inspection Network team has been providing inspection services to Ottawa, Gatineau and surrounding area since 1987.
 All our inspectors are Registered Home Inspectors (RHI) and qualified members of the Ontario Association of Home Inspectors.
-We have completed over 60,000 inspections, making us the #1 service provider for over 27 years.
+We have completed over 60,000 inspections, making us the #1 service provider for 30 years.

 We provide precise and easy-to-understand reports about your home.
 Our inspectors are committed to staying on top of changes and trends in the home building industry, ensuring we are always able to provide our clients and referral partners with an accurate and educated outlook of their home.